 Cancer screenings save lives, but patients can be reluctant to get tested.
-Instead of belaboring the numbers, one medical team in the Northwest made it personal; they saw patients as people and not statistics.
-They individualized stories to match the patient.
-They talked about real-life cases like the doctor who received a positive screening result but is doing well because it was caught early.
-In a two-year span, the clinic increased its rate from 72.7 percent to 81.7 percent, exceeding the target.
+Instead of relying on impersonal statistics to make the point, one medical team in the Northwest made it personal instead.
+Team members individualized stories to match the patient.
+They talked about real-life cases, such as the doctors who received a positive screenings result but are doing well because the disease was caught early.
+In 2 years, the clinic increased its rate from 72.7 percent to 81.7 percent, exceeding the target.

 - Identifying eligible members for colorectal screening

 - Developing a personalized story for each patient to make it relevant